ccswann-godaddy/advent-of-code-2021/README.md

 I will be doing this primarily in Python 🐍 (may try a little C too :P).

 ## Overview
+The day number links to the original problem at the Advent of Code site.
+The name links to my solution file.

 | Day                                       | Name        | Stars |
 | ----------------------------------------- | ----------- | ------ |